Milton's Secret

-Milton's Secret is a 2016 Canadian family-drama film directed by Barnet Bain, based on the novel of the same name by the author Eckhart Tolle, which was released in 2008.
+Milton's Secret is a 2016 Canadian family-drama film directed by Barnet Bain, based on the picture book of the same name by the author Eckhart Tolle, which was released in 2008.
 It stars Donald Sutherland, Michelle Rodriguez, Mia Kirshner, David Sutcliffe and William Ainscough as Milton.
 The film was released on September 30, 2016 in the United States.